 Furthermore, there are 15 different kinds of habitats from mangroves to swamps in Palo Verde, all home to thousands of animals throughout the year.
-During rainy season the Tempisque river overflows, creating the perfect habitat for thousands of animals to spent their winter months.
+During rainy season the Tempisque river overflows, creating the perfect habitat for the wildlife to spend their winter months.

-If you want to see wildlife in Guanacaste, Palo Verde National Park is a top choice.
-Check out our guide for tips on visiting (post has been updated October 2018).
+If you want to see wildlife in Guanacaste, Palo Verde National Park is one of the best places.
+Check out our guide for tips on visiting.
+This post has been updated October 2018.

 What do you want to read about first?
 Click the section to skip to it.